Electronic Access Control Systems in Southern California

 - Electric Strikes – Three basic categories exist for electric strikes.
 They are, Mortise Strike, Cylindrical Strike and a Surface Mount Strike.
 All of these contain a solenoid that when electrified through the access control system sends a signal to the lock and allows access to the restricted area.
 There are many variations of these three types of strikes, and knowing which one best suits your door depends on several factors including the type of lockset installed on the door, the type of frame, whether or not the frame is grouted, and the surrounding construction around the door.

 - Magnetic Locks – Maglocks require power to stay locked, as opposed to the other three categories (Strikes, handset, and crash bars) that generally require power to unlock (although there are exceptions to this depending on fire life safety requirements).
-A maglock is just as the name suggests, it is an electromagnetic current that keeps the two plates together via magnetic fields until the current is broken by an approved credential allowing the door to open.
+A maglock is just as the name suggests, an electromagnetic current that keeps the two plates together via magnetic fields until the current is broken by an approved credential allowing the door to open.

 - Electrified Handsets (mortise or Cylindrical) – Many higher-end buildings do not favor electric strikes due to the sometimes necessary cutting of the door frame.
 Other factors also influence a call to install an electrified handset.
 These contain a solenoid inside of the handle to allow for the door handle to unlock when the access control system sends an electric pulse to the door.
 The main, additional expense in this type of application sometimes requires a door to be core drilled from the hinge to the handle opening to allow for the trigger wire to be installed inside of the door.
-Doing this core drilling is a service SoCal Access and Video provides along with the re-certification of the door to fire rated standard.
+Doing this core drilling is a service SoCal Access and Video provides along with the re-certification of the door to fire-rated standard.

 - Electrified Crash Bar – An electrified crash bar is just like a mechanical crash bar, but will unlock electronically with an approved token presented and the access control system sending the electronic pulse to the door.
 Many mechanical crash bars can be retrofitted with an electrification kit enabling use of existing hardware and saving time and money on installation costs.